How We Invest

 Partner Interview

-This interview is typically conducted remotely over Zoom and is ~1 hour.
-We mostly do these on weekends and weekday evenings.
+This interview is typically conducted remotely over Zoom and is ~45 minutes.
 These interviews are much more discussion than pitch.
 They are designed for us to explore questions we have about your application/business and are highly conversational.

-If you’re not invited for an interview, we’ll still be in touch to let you know that and will provide specific feedback as to why (and to invite you to re-apply!)
+If you’re not invited for an interview, we’ll still be in touch to let you know that.

 Partner Diligence